tanzima-sultana/DistGpuEmbedding/README.md

-# DistributedGpuEmbedding
+# DistEmbedding

-A distributed text embedding pipeline built on Apache Spark and CUDA.
-It runs across GPU-accelerated AWS EMR nodes and embeds a real Wikipedia corpus of 500K documents using transformer-based sentence encoders.
-The project also builds FAISS indexes (Flat, IVF, HNSW) and evaluates retrieval quality with Recall@k and latency benchmarks.
-An adaptive OOM-aware batcher handles GPU memory pressure automatically; it was built and validated locally.
+A distributed text embedding pipeline built on Apache Spark and AWS EMR.
+It embeds a real Wikipedia corpus of 500K documents across a multi-node cluster using transformer-based sentence encoders, then builds FAISS indexes (Flat, IVF, HNSW) and evaluates retrieval quality with Recall@k and latency benchmarks.
+GPU-accelerated inference runs on Tesla T4 nodes; an adaptive OOM-aware batcher handles GPU memory pressure automatically.

+The engineering focus is distributed execution: partitioning the corpus across Spark executors, scaling throughput with worker count, and diagnosing the cluster-level failures (driver memory, executor environment, resource contention).

 **Key results:**
 - Processed **500K documents** end-to-end on AWS EMR with Tesla T4 GPUs, in **10.7 minutes**